juand-r/naacl-2019-notes/README.md

 **Graham Neubig**: Another reference ...

-**Alexander Rush**: How odd to have a discussion like this not on twitter!
-Very strong opinion on OpenAI's decision not to release the large GPT-2 model.
-It bothered him.
+**Alexander Rush**: How odd to have a discussion like this not on Twitter!
+Have a very strong opinion on OpenAI's decision not to release the large GPT-2 model.
+It bothered me.

-**Yejin Choi**: We thought about the consequences, and wanted to make sure she didn't create a monster with Grover.
+**Yejin Choi**: We thought hard about the consequences, and wanted to make sure she didn't create a monster with Grover.
 Though the can of worms is already open!

 There are still practical drawbacks: